 Karsten Jensen MSc has trained world-class and Olympic athletes from 27 different sports for 25 years with their successes coming at European, World, and Olympic level.
 Karsten is the first strength coach to create a complete system of periodization, known as the Flexible Periodization Method – the first complete method of periodization dedicated to holistic, individualized and periodized (H.I.P) training programmes.

-Episode content: Insights to build strength
+Episode content: Insights for strength training

 In this episode, we get deeper into the concepts and principles behind the standard linear, and the flexible periodisation approach.